Why is there a need for Immigration Reform?

 What are the improvements and what will they achieve?

 Our goal is a streamlined experience for the vast majority of visa and citizenship applicants, better automated end-to-end processing and increased use of self-service, which aligns to the whole-of-government digital agenda.
 The Department will retain sovereign functions, including policy functions, visa decision making and security checks.

 The package includes:

-- Engaging with the market to explore new technologies to help design and build a visa processing platform that will better manage risk, increase efficiency in processing and improve the visa applicant experience.
+- engaging with the market to explore new technologies to help design and build a visa processing platform that will better manage risk, increase efficiency in processing and improve the visa applicant experience

-- Improving existing ICT systems to enhance the Government’s ability to assess and verify the identity of individuals arriving in Australia
+- improving existing ICT systems to enhance the Government’s ability to assess and verify the identity of individuals arriving in Australia

 When will the improvements come into effect?